-This card accepts one or two HDMI inputs, and can route one or both inputs to the card's outputs.
-Any input from any card can be looped out of this card.
-The output label '1-OUT' loops out the main image being displayed on the projector.
-The output labelled '2-OUT' loops out the image displayed in the picture in picture (PIP).
+This card accepts one or two HDMI inputs, and can route one or both inputs to the card outputs.
+As a factory default, the output labelled '2-OUT' loops out the image displayed in the picture in picture (PIP).
+Alternatively, a Direct Loop can be enabled whereby the HDMI Input 1 signal loops to HDMI Output 1, and HDMI Input 2 loops to HDMI Output 2.
+See Section 3.10 Input Switching & PIP Menu.
 Any input from any optional input card can be looped out of this card.
 There are 5 LEDs on the module faceplate.
 The PWR on the left side indicates power is applied, and that the card is initialized.
 The LEDs to the right side of the corresponding connectors indicate that a valid signal is detected.
-In the case of the output's, the LED indicates a signal is currently being looped out.
+In the case of the outputs, the LED indicates a signal is currently being looped out.